-The flight of the company’s New Shepard spacecraft is now scheduled for 9.30 a.m.
+The company’s New Shepard spacecraft flight is now scheduled for 9.30 a.m.
 (7 p.m.
 India time) on Wednesday from Blue Origin’s Launch Site One in Texas.

 “Due to forecasted winds on Tuesday, October 12, Blue Origin’s mission operations team has made the decision to delay the launch of NS-18 and is now targeting Wednesday, October 13,” read a statement on Blue Origin’s website.